 4 Based on a GRT and NCRF multiplier of 1.034554.

-2. That Duke Energy Carolinas shall file appropriate rate schedules and riders with the Commission in order to implement these approved rate adjustments, as soon as practicable, but not later than ten (10) days from the date of this Order;
+2. That Duke Energy Carolinas shall file appropriate rate schedules and riders with the Commission in order to implement these approved rate adjustments no later than 10 days from the date of this Order.